SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-Sign on a signature field.
-All signatures are the same.
+Sign on a signature page.
+All signatures are the same - one dot.

 ```
     When I sign
 ```

 ---

-The "name" Step is specifically for the Document Assembly Line 4-part name questions.
+The `name` Step is specifically for the Document Assembly Line 4-part name questions.

 Avoid punctuation.
 We recommend you just use 2 names - the first name and last name - but you can have all these formats: